 Some other steps you can take to improve your chances of getting your deposit back in full and avoiding a dispute include:

-- Attending the checkout process at the end of the tenancy
+- Attending the checkout process at the end of the tenancy.
+Read our full guide to what you need to know about the checkout process here.

 - Understanding what can be deemed fair wear and tear